ImpactClub Frederick: Charity Directory

 About Us : Coming SOON

-Literacy Councy of Frederick County
+Literacy Council of Frederick County

 The Literacy Council of Frederick County was founded in 1963 by Kay Mackley and Dolly Engle with the mission of providing free educational resources to adults in the community so they could learn to read, write, and speak English.
 Today, we rely heavily on a small staff of seven and a volunteer workforce of roughly 150 adults in the community to continue furthering our mission of Lifting Lives Through Literacy in the Greater Frederick area.
 Because we know that being literate involves more than just a basic understanding of language, we now work to provide an array of educational resources to Frederick County residents, including ESL tutoring and classes; workshops teaching digital literacy, financial literacy, health literacy, and workplace literacy; and training for employees of local businesses centered around English-language competency and job skill credentials.